2021 Brazil Travel Guide

-During our last visit to Rio in early 2020, we witnessed several burglaries on the beach in broad daylight.
+During our last visit to Rio, we witnessed several burglaries on the beach in broad daylight.
 As locals and previous visitors alike would tell you, practicing caution and vigilance is extremely important while you're in Brazil.

 Once you understand the dos and don’ts, your time in this fabulous city will be a lot more enjoyable and stress-free.
 It is imperative that you:

 Do not walk alone at night, especially in poorly lit streets

 Do not go to the beach after dark

 Do not walk around with your phone or wallet in hand

 Do not go to parks or viewpoints after dark

 Do not wear your wedding ring, watch or other obvious items of relative wealth

 Do not accept any rides in cars (even if it looks like a taxi) other than Uber or a trusted taxi service you booked

 Do not wander the city without knowing where you are going (you may end up in some unfriendly parts)